 |Selected Search Terms||The terms listed under this heading have been used to index the description of a collection in the Library's online catalog.
 They are grouped by name of person or organization, by subject or location, and by occupation.
 They are listed alphabetically within each section.|

 |Administrative Information||Information on how the Library obtained the collection, other divisions that have content from the collection, the location of additional resources or indexes relating to the collection, details about copyright and donor-imposed restrictions, and the preferred format to create a citation for the collection.|

 |Biographical Note||Offers broader historical context of the collection and often provides a timeline of important events that relate to the collection's content.|

 |Scope and Content Note||Provides a history of the relevant events relating to the collection, gives an overview of what the collection content is about, and highlights notable items or correspondents in the collection.|

 |Arrangement/Organization of the Papers||Describes the arrangement of the collection as processed by archivists.|

 |Description of Series||This section outlines the major groups, or series, of papers.|

 |Container List||hierarchical list of folder level description; includes microfilm reel number or container number of each file.|

 Keyword search Library of Congress finding aids at findingaids.loc.gov.

 When you open findingaids.loc.gov, all Library of Congress finding aids are searched by default.
-Researchers can narrow their search to finding aids for manuscript collections only.
-Find the drop-down menu, "Within Library of Congress Collections", select "Manuscript" to search only Manuscript Division collections.
+Researchers can narrow their search to finding aids for Music Division collections only.
+Find the drop-down menu, "Within Library of Congress Collections", select "Performing Arts" to search only Music Division collections.